amarisesilie/amarisesilie/README.md

 - :dna: Recently finished my internship, where I focused on developing a pipeline in Nextflow to analyze a variant of RNA-seq data.

-- :technologist: I feel most comfortable programming in Python and R, and am presently gaining experience in Nextflow and Linux bash.
-I've also worked with C++, C# (in Unity) and SQL in the past.
+- :technologist: I feel most comfortable programming in Python and R. I've also worked with Linux Bash, Nextflow, C++, C# (in Unity) and SQL in the past.

 - :bulb: My interests lie in Software Development, Data Science, Machine Learning and AI, in addition to Molecular Biology.

 - 🤓 I have a passion for programming, reading, and creative and academic writing.